 - Emphasis should generally be placed on service oriented, technical, longer-term, or larger dollar items.

-- Performance checks shall not be made for vendors whose products are routinely carried in the vendor's inventory.
+- Performance checks are not required for vendors whose products are routinely carried in the vendor's inventory.

 - Procurement of products and services valued at $3,000 and above may require that a list of references be requested from the vendor.